saimulhaquesaydi/google-url-scraper-with-moz-DA/README.md

 **Problem**: "DA not found" error
 **Solution**:
 - Check Mozbar is installed and enabled
-- Verify you're logged in to Moz account
+- Verify you're logged in to your Moz account
-- Refresh Google search page
+- Refresh the Google search page
 - Wait for Mozbar to load completely

 ### CAPTCHA Detected
 **Problem**: Scraping paused with CAPTCHA **Solution**:
-- Solve CAPTCHA in scraping window
+- Solve CAPTCHA in the scraping window
-- Click "Resume Scraping" button
+- Click the "Resume Scraping" button
 - Session data is preserved

 ### Extension Not Loading
 **Problem**: Extension doesn't appear
 **Solution**:
 - Check Developer mode is enabled
-- Reload extension in `chrome://extensions/`
+- Reload extension in `chrome://extensions/.
-- Check for errors in extension console
+- Check for errors in the extension console

 ### URLs Not Saving
 **Problem**: URL count not increasing
 **Solution**:
-- Check you're on Google search page
+- Check you're on the Google search page
 - Verify search results are visible
 - Check browser console for errors